Last updated: 13 July

 In Phase 3, you can leave your home for any purpose.
 There is no travel restriction within Scotland provided you are acting in line with all other guidance.
 More information can be found on the Transport Scotland website.

-It remains advisable to walk or cycle for your health and wellbeing during the coronavirus pandemic.
-If you’re not self-isolating, we recommend walking or cycling for both essential journeys and exercise.
-As of 11 May, you can exercise outside more than once each day.
+It is advisable to walk or cycle for your health and wellbeing during the coronavirus pandemic.
+If you’re not self-isolating, we recommend walking or cycling for journeys and exercise.

 - Wash your hands on arrival at your destination